-Considering all the IPFs together, ongoing and planned activities in the geographic analysis area would result in minor cumulative impacts due to emissions of CO, NO2, SO2, particulates, and some air toxics, mostly released during construction and decommissioning.
-Emissions during operations would be generally lower and more temporary, with emissions of NOx and CO from combustion sources predominating.
-CO2, a GHG but not a criteria pollutant, would contribute most emissions during multiple overlapping project construction stages from 2023 through 2027 (Table E-1).
+Ongoing and planned activities in the geographic analysis area would result in minor cumulative impacts due to emissions of CO, NO2, SO2, particulates, and some air toxics, mostly released during construction and decommissioning.
+Emissions during operations would be generally lower and more temporary, with emissions of NO_x and CO from combustion sources predominating.
+CO2, a GHG but not a criteria pollutant, would contribute most emissions during construction and operations.
+Most air emissions and air quality impacts would occur during multiple overlapping project construction stages from 2023 through 2027 (Table E-1).
 Overall, air quality impacts from future offshore wind projects are expected to be relatively small and temporary.
-Other future offshore wind projects would likely lead to reduced emissions from fossil-fuel power-generating facilities and minor to moderate beneficial impacts on air quality.
+Other future offshore wind projects would likely lead to reduced emissions from fossil fuel power-generating facilities and moderate beneficial impacts on air quality.